Contact Us Today (424) 372-3112

 Common California “Wobbler” Offenses

-It should also be noted you won't be eligible for expungement if you were convicted of a sex crime against a minor or if you served time in a state prison in California.
+It should also be noted that you won't be eligible for expungement if you were convicted of a sex crime against a minor or if you served time in a state prison in California.

 Contact Our Defense Lawyers for Help